rafaelmedian/jekyll-gulp-jade-SASS-autoprefixer-browser-sync/README.md

 Rafael Medina
 =============================
-In the spirit of sharing, I’ve decided to open-source my website rafaelmedina.me.
-Now you know all of my secrets.
+In the spirit of sharing, I’ve decided to open-source  my new website rafaelmedina.me.

 ![Project Preview](preview.PNG)